gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 ## Environment Variables

 Store sensitive credentials (MongoDB URI) in environment variables using **.env** files and **dotenv** in Node.js.
+## Continuous Learning

+This journey reinforced the importance of continuous learning and adapting to new technologies.
+AWS is a constantly evolving platform, and staying up-to-date with new services and best practices is key to success.
+Lesson: Embrace continuous learning to keep pace with changes in cloud technologies and development frameworks.

 ## Challenges Faced